zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

     - **Connect Azure AI Services or Azure OpenAI**: *Create a new AI Services resource with an appropriate name (for example, `my-ai-services`) or use an existing one*
     - **Connect Azure AI Search**: Skip connecting

-    > \* Model quotas are constrained at the tenant level by regional quotas.
-In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another project in a different region.
+   > \* At the time of writing, the OpenAI *gpt-4* model we're going to use in this exercise is available for use with agents in these regions.
+You can check the latest regional availability for specific models in the [Azure AI Foundry documentation](https://learn.microsoft.com/azure/ai-foundry/how-to/deploy-models-serverless-availability#region-availability).
+In the event of a regional quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.

 1. Select **Next** and review your configuration.
 Then select **Create** and wait for the process to complete.
 1. Once complete, in the **My assets** section, select **Models + endpoints** and deploy a **gpt-4** base model with the following settings: